-- 11. This work assume homogeneous cpu in one cluster.
-Line 55 says: even if the distributed message passing iterative application is load balanced, the computation time of each cpu j in cluster i may be different Why? - Answer: The computation times may be slightly different due to the delay caused by the scheduler of the operating system.
-We have added this in the paper. - 12.
-Comment why the applications in NAS parallel benchmark are iterative application?
+11. This work assume homogeneous cpu in one cluster.
+Line 55 says: even if the distributed message passing iterative application is load balanced, the computation time of each cpu j in cluster i may be different Why?

+Answer: In a homogeneous cluster executing a load balanced distributed application, the computation time of each node might be slightly different than the others due to some delay caused by the scheduler of the operating system of the node.

+12. Comment why the applications in NAS parallel benchmark are iterative application?
 These applications are normally run in one cluster.
 Describe in more detail how they are run across multiple clusters.

-Answer: The applications in NAS parallel benchmark are application with iterations because they iterate the same block of instructions (communications and computations) many times.
-All the benchmarks are MPI programs that allowed to be executed on any distributed memory platform such as clusters and grids with no required modifications.
-Since, we have deployed the same operating system on all the nodes, we just compile the source on one cluster and then copied the executable program on all the clusters.
+Answer: The sentence "iterative applications" was replaced by "applications with iterations" because the proposed algorithm can be applied to any application that executes the same block of instructions many times and it is not limited to iterative methods that terminate when they converge.
+The NAS parallel benchmarks are application with iterations because they iterate the same block of instructions until convergence or for fixed number of iterations.
+These benchmarks can be executed on any distributed memory platform such as clusters or grids with no required modifications.
+Since, we have deployed the same operating system on all the nodes, we just compile the source on one node and then copy the executable program on all the nodes.
+The application can then be executed with an "mpirun" command that takes three arguments: